cscorley/dissertation/chapters/2_related/2_flt.md

 distributions of queries, i.e., bug reports.
 Later, they show LDA to be appropriate for software systems of any size [@Lukins-etal_2010].

-@Biggers-etal_2014 investigate the various configuration parameters for an LDA-based FLT.
+@Biggers-etal_2014 investigate the configuration parameters for an LDA-based FLT.
 They show that excluding source code text such as comments and literals negatively impacts the accuracy of the FLT.
-Most importantly, they show that configuration parameters taken from the machine learning and natural language processing (NLP) communities are not good choices for software.
-@Dit-etal_2011a show the need for better term splitting techniques for software TR.
+Most importantly, they show that configuration parameters taken from the machine learning and natural language processing (NLP) communities are not good choices for software. @Dit-etal_2011a show the need for better term splitting techniques for software TR.

-@Bassett-Kraft_2013 present a various term weighting schemes based on the structural information available in source code.
+@Bassett-Kraft_2013 present new term weighting schemes based on the structural information available in source code.
 Namely, they find that increasing the weight of method names increases the accuracy of an LDA-based FLT.
-A typical weighting scheme from the NLP communities is term frequency-inverse document frequency (tf-idf) [@Salton-Buckley_1988].
+A typical weighting scheme from the NLP communities is term frequency-inverse document frequency (tf-idf) [@Salton-Buckley_1988]. @Saha-etal_2013 show that using structural information provides improvement over tf-idf, as well.
-@Saha-etal_2013 show that using structural information provides improvement over tf-idf, as well. @Saha-etal_2014 extend their work to show that improvements using structural information apply to both Java and C.
+@Saha-etal_2014 extend their work to show that improvements using structural information apply to both Java and C.

 Combining textual and static techniques shows improvement over using one or the other alone. @Shao-etal_2012 combine LSI with call graph information and find